-- 15. The ELQ policy applies regardless of where a student's previous qualifications were obtained, or how they were financed. - 16.
-In some instances, a student may not be formally awarded a qualification which they have stated as their aim and to which they are entitled, having completed all the necessary work for that qualification.
+- 14. Where students currently have multiple recognised higher education qualification aims stated as part of the same engagement, they should be recorded against the lower aim, as explained in Annex E. Where the student's currently stated qualification aim for that engagement is at a higher level than their highest existing qualification, then the year of engagement should not be treated as an ELQ, even where a given year is at the same or lower level than a qualification already achieved. - 15.
+The ELQ policy applies regardless of where a student's previous qualifications were obtained, or how they were financed. - 16.
+In some circumstances, a student may not be formally awarded a qualification which they have stated as their aim and to which they are entitled, having completed all the necessary work for that qualification.
 This may occur if, for example, the student has been assessed as eligible for the award but has not completed the formal process of receiving it.
 In such cases, the student should be treated for ELQ purposes as if they had been awarded the qualification.
 The achievement and award of credit should not be treated as a qualification for these purposes.